virtual-disk-array/vda_doc/source/MultipleComponentsInOneServer.rst

 We launch two disk nodes on the same server, so we should let the two nodes listen on different ports.
-The dn0 listens on 9720 for the gRPC, and listens on 4420 for the TCP NVMeoF.
-The dn1 listens on 9721 for the gRPC, and listens on 4421 for the TCP NVMeoF.
+The dn0 listens on 9720 for the gRPC, and listens on 4420 for the TCP NVMeOF.
+The dn1 listens on 9721 for the gRPC, and listens on 4421 for the TCP NVMeOF.

 Launch two cn_agents
 ^^^^^^^^^^^^^^^^^^^^